lime-advertising/Custom-Lime-Plugins/cpt-hub-publisher/docs/consumer-setup.md

 ## Caching & Sync
 - Content is cached locally with conditional GET (ETag/Last-Modified) and refreshed by WP‑Cron (every 10 minutes).
 Requests cap `n` at 100 items.
 - Manual refresh: click “Refresh Now” in settings.
-Use “Clear Cache” to wipe local items/assets.
+Use “Clear Cache” to wipe local caches.
 - If the Publisher is unreachable, cached data continues to render; recent HTTP status/error are shown in the cache table.
+- When “Local Content” is enabled, sync also upserts posts into local CPTs and sideloads media.
+Shortcodes automatically link to local permalinks and use local thumbnails when available.

+### Using server cron on SiteGround
+If your host disables WP‑Cron or you prefer predictable scheduling, set up a server cron:
+- Disable WP‑Cron: set `define('DISABLE_WP_CRON', true);` in `wp-config.php`.
+- Add a cron job in Site Tools → Devs → Cron Jobs to call either:
+  - `curl -sS https://your-site.com/wp-cron.php?doing_wp_cron >/dev/null 2>&1` (every 5–10 minutes), or
+  - `/usr/local/bin/php -q /home/customer/www/your-site.com/public_html/wp-cron.php >/dev/null 2>&1` (preferred).

+See `docs/cron-siteground.md` for step‑by‑step instructions.

 ## Location Targeting
 - By default, the Consumer requests content for its configured `location` plus `all-locations` from the Publisher.